-Kingston Women’s Centre - supporting women with issues such as abuse, addiction, alcoholism, anxiety, attachment issues, depression, eating disorders, OCD, ME/chronic fatigue syndrome, relationship issues, self-harm, sexual abuse, suicidal thoughts and trauma.
+Kingston Women’s Centre - supporting women with issues such as anxiety, panic attacks, depression, relationship issues, suicidal thoughts, addiction, alcoholism, attachment issues, eating disorders, OCD, ME/chronic fatigue syndrome, self-harm, sexual abuse, and trauma.

 As well as being a therapist, I am a Masters level qualified Psychological Coach and work with executives on leadership, developmental and well-being challenges.